stenioas/malpi/README.md

 ### Important informations:

+1. This script assumes that you know your keymap and it will already be loaded.
 1. Only [**UEFI**](https://wiki.archlinux.org/index.php/Unified_Extensible_Firmware_Interface) mode is supported.
 2. This script uses only two partitions, [**ESP**](https://wiki.archlinux.org/index.php/EFI_system_partition) and **ROOT**.
 3. The root partition will be formatted with the [**BTRFS**](https://wiki.archlinux.org/index.php/btrfs) file system.